Jack Thompson (actor): Personal life

 Thompson married Beverley Hackett in 1963, and the five-year marriage produced his son Patrick Thompson.
-He met Leona King and her sister Bunkie in 1969, and they entered into a 15-year polyamorous relationship with them.
+He met Leona King and her sister Bunkie in 1969, and they entered into a 15-year polyamorous relationship.
 Leona was 20 and Bunkie was 15 when the relationship began.
 Bunkie left the relationship in 1985, and is estranged from her sister.
 Leona remained with Thompson, and gave birth to his second son, Billy.

 Thompson featured in the first episode of the Australian version of Who Do You Think You Are?, which was televised on 13 January 2008 on SBS, with Thompson discovering that his great-grandfather was Captain Thomas Pain, and his great-great uncle was Alfred Lee, a prominent figure in Sydney society, who donated the journal of Joseph Banks, from Captain Cook's navigation to Australia in the 1770s, to the Mitchell Library in Sydney.

 Thompson used to own Hotel Gearin in Katoomba, Blue Mountains.
 He sold the hotel in June 2011.